nadybee/Command-line-Team-directory-Generator/README.md

   - [License](#License)

   ## Description
-  this app allows the user to input team member info from the command line to generate a team directory HTML page.
+  This app allows the user to input team member info from the command line to generate a team directory HTML page.
 Input validation is used to insure user is inputing valid information.

   ## Usage
   First download the dependancies using `npm install` then you can run the program using `npm start`.
 Once you have input all of your team members, an HTML file called `index.html` will be available in the output folder.
+A sample HTML file `index.html` is available for view in the root folder.
+  - a walkthrough video on how to use the program can be found [here](https://drive.google.com/file/d/13NkcyyswkQnpycuNKz7UCJeSnNJL05MX/view).

   ## Installation
   run `npm install` from the command line.